Python Program For Armstrong Number

 Python Program for Armstrong Number Using While Loop

-This program for Armstrong number in Python code allows the user to enter any positive integer and then assign it to a variable.
+This program for Armstrong number in Python code allows the user to enter any positive integer and assign it to a variable.

 Next, We assign the original value to the Temp variable.
 It helps to preserve our original value and then do all the manipulation on the Temp variable.